Top Social Media in Japan – Updated 2026

 Japanese social media offers a great opportunity for businesses to reach customers in a cost-effective and targeted way.
 By using the power of social media in Japan, also known as SNS, businesses can access the huge potential of the Japanese market and grow their customer base.
 Understanding Japan’s Social Media landscape, with its unique communication styles, cultural nuances, social media platforms, and content preferences, is essential for success.

-Japan’s population is currently around 122 million, of which 97.5% of the total population is estimated to be smartphone users.
+According to Ministry of Internal Affairs and Communications, Japan’s population is currently around 123 million, of which 93.7% of the total population is estimated to be smartphone users.
 This is much higher than the global average.
-In Japan, 98% of the population is also considered native Japanese, making the market less diverse than many other countries but also unique.
+In Japan, around 97% of the population is also considered native Japanese, making the market less diverse than many other countries but also unique.
 In Japan, many Western social media platforms are very popular, as are several microblogging and smaller local platforms.

 Brands can find marketing opportunities across all social media platforms.
 If you’re looking for a quick summary of the top Japanese influencers by platform, you can also see our other articles on Instagram, YouTube, TikTok and Twitch.

-LINE is Japan’s most popular social media app, with 97 million monthly active users.
-It offers a wide range of features other than messaging, including LINE Games, LINE Manga, LINE Shopping, LINE Pay, and LINE Today (News).
+LINE is Japan’s most popular social media app, with 99 million monthly active users.
+It offers a wide range of features other than messaging, including LINE Games, LINE Manga, LINE Shopping, LINE Pay, and LINE News.
 LINE became popular after the 2011 earthquake when it helped families stay in touch via the Internet.
 Its success is partly due to its Japanese uniqueness, regularly releasing stickers, themes, and games that match Japanese trends and festivals.
-With over 80% of the Japanese population using it, LINE is used across age groups.
+With over 90% of the Japanese population using it, LINE is used across age groups.

 LINE is also a great advertising channel.
 Many brands use LINE Official Accounts for customer service and retention.
 However, many of these brands only post on their LINE official account page a few times monthly or yearly.
 Most interactions happen through the chat function and push notifications.
 Some companies use chatbots to automate customer interactions and provide quicker responses.
 Using a LINE Official Account lets businesses talk to customers, share updates, and build a loyal following directly on the platform.